cheehieu/usc-rpl-ignition/index.md

 In order to comply with National Association of Rocketry (NAR) high power rocket [safety code](http://www.nar.org/safety-information/high-power-rocket-safety-code/), an electrical motor igniter must be installed in the motor only at the launchpad or designated preparation area.
 The launching system must have a safety interlock in series with the launch switch, and must return to the "off" position when released.
 A 5-second countdown must be used before launch to warn participants and spectators, who must not be closer than the specified minimum distance.
 For complex multi-stage rockets, the minimum personnel distance is anywhere from 200-2000ft, depending on the motor type.

 ## Hardware
 This igniter controller and launcher was largely inspired by a launch controller designed by Michael Moncur of the rocket team [vatsaas](http://www.vatsaas.org/RTV/Support/relay/launcher.aspx).
 Its core functionality remained intact, but a few optimizations were made to improve portability, reuse, and cost.
-The schematic from vatsaas is illustrated below.

 ### Controller
 <img src="http://niftyhedgehog.com/usc-rpl-ignition/images/controller_top.jpg">